codingfabi/hetpy/demo/hetPyDemo.md

-While this graph is quite simple, we can also define edge types by the node tyes they connect and add a list of these paths to the graph.
+While this graph is quite simple, we can also define edge types by specifying the node types they connect and add a list of these paths to the graph.
 These semantic paths then enable us to infer edge types while creating the graph.
 Furthermore, we can add attribtues to the nodes that are handeled just like normal attributes.

 ```python
 # define paths
 edge_type_mappings = [(("Player","Club"),"played_for"), (("Club", "Shirt"),"wears")]
 paths = HetPaths(edge_type_mappings)
 ```